Using Docker

 CMD ["hello"]

-is specified using exec form.
-It invokes a python script.CMD
+ENTRYPOINTis specified using exec form.
+It invokes a python script.CMDprovides a default argumenthello.

 ➜ docker run dockertest "Hello world"